jfecher/ante-website/content/docs/language.md

     stringify b = if b then "true" else "false"
 ```

-> Ability values are sometimes called _capabilities_.

-Abilities are often passed as implicit parameters into function calls
+Traits are often passed as implicit parameters into function calls
 (see `stringify_print` above).
 Since implicit resolution only looks for implicit values in scope,
-we need to ensure any ability values we use are either marked `implicit`, imported via `import implicit`,
+we need to ensure any trait values we use are either marked `implicit`, imported via `import implicit`,
 or already in scope via an implicit parameter.

 ```ante